 - 1. SMS will provide opportunities for students to learn about many college and career opportunities throughout the school year. - 2.
-SMS will focus on providing career and college information to low socioeconomic students and English Learners. - 3.
+SMS will focus on providing career and college information to African American students, low socioeconomic students and English Learners. - 3.
 SMS will continue to serve students with college/career pathway classes.